Doxycycline: History

-After penicillin revolutionized the treatment of bacterial infections in WWII, many chemical companies moved into the field of discovering antibiotics by bioprospecting.
+After penicillin revolutionized the treatment of bacterial infections in World War II, many chemical companies moved into the field of discovering antibiotics by bioprospecting.
 American Cyanamid was one of these, and in the late 1940s chemists there discovered chlortetracycline, the first member of the tetracycline class of antibiotics.
-Shortly thereafter, scientists at Pfizer discovered terramycin and it was brought to market.
+Shortly thereafter, scientists at Pfizer discovered oxytetracycline and it was brought to market.
 Both compounds, like penicillin, were natural products and it was commonly believed that nature had perfected them, and further chemical changes could only degrade their effectiveness.
 Scientists at Pfizer led by Lloyd Conover modified these compounds, which led to the invention of tetracycline itself, the first semi-synthetic antibiotic.
 Charlie Stephens' group at Pfizer worked on further analogs and created one with greatly improved stability and pharmacological efficacy: doxycycline.
-It was clinically developed in the early 1960s and approved by the FDA in 1967.
+It was clinically developed in the early 1960s and approved by the US Food and Drug Administration (FDA) in 1967.

 As its patent grew near to expiring in the early 1970s, the patent became the subject of lawsuit between Pfizer and International Rectifier that was not resolved until 1983; at the time it was the largest litigated patent case in US history.
 Instead of a cash payment for infringement, Pfizer took the veterinary and feed-additive businesses of International Rectifier's subsidiary, Rachelle Laboratories.

 In January 2013, the FDA reported shortages of some, but not all, forms of doxycycline "caused by increased demand and manufacturing issues".
 Companies involved included an unnamed major generics manufacturer that ceased production in February 2013, Teva (which ceased production in May 2013), Mylan, Actavis, and Hikma Pharmaceuticals.
 The shortage came at a particularly bad time, since there were also shortages of an alternative antibiotic, tetracycline, at the same time.
 The market price for doxycycline dramatically increased in the United States in 2013 and early 2014 (from $20 to over $1800 for a bottle of 500 tablets), before decreasing again.

 Society and culture

+Brand names

 Doxycycline is available worldwide under many brand names.

+Generic availability

 Doxycycline is available as a generic medicine.